 - A Health and Welfare LPA – this would allow whoever you appoint as your Attorneys to make decisions with regards to your health and welfare with regards to such things as accepting or refusing medical treatment including life sustaining treatment on your behalf and deciding where you will live including choosing a nursing or care home if necessary.

 Who should I appoint to deal with my affairs?

-You will need to choose Attorneys who you trust and who have the skills and knowledge required to deal with your financial affairs and/or personal welfare.
-This can be family members, friends, colleagues or independent parties such as solicitors.
+You will need to choose attorneys who you trust and who have the skills and knowledge required to deal with your financial affairs and/or personal welfare.
+This can be family members, friends, colleagues or independent parties such as Will and probate solicitors.

 If you did wish to appoint more than one Attorney then you can appoint them to act jointly or jointly and severally, or jointly for some decisions and jointly and severally for other decisions.
 Once we know your circumstances clearly we can advise what appointment would be best for you in order to protect your interests.

 The Lasting Power of Attorney has to be signed by an independent third party who confirms that you have the mental capacity to sign the document and that there is no other reason why the document should not be created.

 Does the LPA have to be registered with the Court?

 In order for the Lasting Power of Attorney to be valid and able to be used by your attorneys it needs to be registered with the Court of Protection.
 There is a separate registration fee which must be paid to the court but you can obtain an exemption or remission if you are on benefits or a low income.